 In the above example, Buzzfeed News, Fox News, BuzzFeed, and Business Insider were selected as favorites.

 2) Tap Done after you’re done selecting.

-The left side of the screen is made up of four main sections: Search, Following, Recommended by Siri, Saved Stories, History, and Discover Channels & Topics.
+The left side of the screen is made up of four main sections: Search, Following, Saved Stories, History, and Discover Channels & Topics.
 You’ll learn about each of these sections below.

 Even without adding your favorite channels and topics, you can search for content in the News app.
 Just use the Search box at the top left of the screen to find channels, topics, and stories.

 1) Type your term in the search box.

 In the above example, the search was for the “2018 apple watch.”
 Links to articles with that topic are showing on the left side of the screen.
 Search results are organized by Top Results, Stories, Channels, and Topics.

 3) Tap on a topic to see the article on the right side of the macOS News app.
 See above.